plblum/jivs/planning/Design Jivs-DOM.md

 The callback signatures used by the attachment methods must match the engine's `ValueHostsManagerConfig` declarations.
 The conceptual `dispatch()` signatures above show the values required by the DOM behavior; the implementation adapts the engine callback parameter object to those arguments rather than exposing engine callback details as a second public DOM contract.
 If an engine callback does not provide a required context, the corresponding dispatcher attachment is invalid and must log and throw during attachment, not fail later during callback execution.

-Exceptions thrown by an installed adapter or presentation are logged and do not stop dispatch to later consumers.
-A concrete `findConsumers()` implementation is responsible for its own discovery errors; those errors are not treated as individual consumer failures.
+Exceptions thrown by an installed adapter or presentation are logged and do not stop dispatch to later elements.
+A concrete `findElements()` implementation is responsible for its own discovery errors; those errors are not treated as individual element failures.

 The dispatcher instance is retained by the composed callback and requires no separate owner or disposal contract.
 The `WeakMap` shown above is optional implementation metadata for duplicate-attachment detection, not a required ownership mechanism.
 A dispatcher must not retain discovered elements, element collections, DOM subtrees, or a `ValueHostsManager`; element-specific state remains element-owned.

 ## D10 Error Message Tools

 `jivs-dom` provides reusable presentation tooling through its `issuesFoundFormatter` service.
-This is distinct from the engine's `ErrorMessagesService`: the DOM service formats `IssueFound` objects for DOM-oriented consumers.
+This is distinct from the engine's `ErrorMessagesService`: the DOM service formats `IssueFound` objects for DOM-oriented elements.

 ```ts
 interface IIssuesFoundFormatterService {